Ulmus × hollandica 'Elegantissima': Description

 Bean, following Melville, says the hybrid is variable in form, combining characteristics of Wych Elm and Plot Elm.
 The tree is said to have rather narrow leaves of leathery texture.

 Pests and diseases

 'Elegantissima' is susceptible to Dutch elm disease.

 Cultivation

 Hybrids labelled U. glabra × U. plotii survived at Kew Gardens until the 1970s.
 In 1976 and 1980, Melville found several in Didcot, at the Power Station, and Foscot Copse.
 No mature specimens are known to survive, though examples have been reported in the Brighton enclave.
 The tree is not known to have been introduced to North America.
 An U. glabra × U. plotii appears in the current (2022) elm-list of Royal Botanic Gardens Victoria (Melbourne), Australia.

+An old Ulmus × hollandica, with pendulous habit and narrow leathery leaves recalling Horwood's 'Elegantissima' description, stands in the west-central avenue of Inverleith Park, Edinburgh (2026).